 Can I drive after having a caesarean?

 You're likely to have pain and discomfort for some weeks after the operation.
 You may find that wearing a seatbelt puts pressure on your wound.
-It's best not to drive until you are confident that any tenderness or soreness won't distract you while you’re driving, or prevent you from stopping in an emergency.
-You will probably be advised to wait four to six weeks.
+Any tenderness or soreness may distract you while you’re driving, or prevent you from stopping in an emergency.
+You will probably be advised to wait four to six weeks before driving.

 General anaesthesia temporarily affects your co-ordination and reasoning skills, so you must not drive, drink alcohol, operate machinery or sign legal documents for 48 hours after a caesarean.
-If you're in any doubt about driving, contact your motor insurer so that you're aware of their recommendations, and always follow the advice of your doctor or surgeon.
+If you're in any doubt about driving, contact your motor insurer.
+And always follow the advice of your doctor or surgeon.

 Can I opt to have a caesarean delivery even if I could have my baby vaginally?

-Yes, the National Institute for Health and Clinical Excellence (NICE) includes in their guidelines on caesarean delivery that women who request to have a planned caesarean delivery are supported in their decision.
-You can make this decision even if there are no clear medical reasons why you couldn’t give birth vaginally.
-At present, there is no evidence that supports or rejects caesarean delivery over vaginal delivery when there is no medical indication for a caesarean.
+Yes, you can make this decision even if there are no clear medical reasons why you couldn’t give birth vaginally.
+The National Iinstitute for Health and Care Excellence (NICE) guidelines on caesarean delivery state that women who request a planned caesarean will be supported.
+At present, there’s no evidence that supports or rejects caesarean delivery over vaginal delivery when there’s no medical reason for a caesarean.

-When you’re talking to your GP or midwife in one of your later antenatal appointments about your options for giving birth, you can ask them about having a planned caesarean.
-He or she will be able to discuss with you the factors that may help you to decide whether you plan a vaginal delivery or opt for a planned caesarean delivery.
-Some women have a severe fear of giving birth, perhaps because they have never done it before or because of a traumatic previous labour and birth.
-Your antenatal care team may be able to help ease your fears by explaining more about birth options, how you can help yourself in labour, what pain relief is available, enabling you to visit your planned place of birth and offering you a referral to a counsellor trained in the speciality of birth.
+When you’re talking to your GP or midwife about your options for giving birth, you can ask them about having a planned caesarean.
+They will discuss with you the factors that can help you to decide whether you plan a vaginal delivery or a caesarean delivery.
+Some women have a severe fear of giving birth.
+This could be because they’ve never done it before or because of a traumatic previous labour and birth.
+Your antenatal care team may be able to help ease any fears you might be having.
+They can explain more about birth options, how you can help yourself in labour and what pain relief is available.
+They can also help you set up a visit to your planned place of birth and offer you a referral to a birth counsellor.

-Disadvantages of a vaginal birth may depend on the state of your health and that of your baby.
-The following situations may make a vaginal birth more difficult, painful and dangerous for you and your baby.
+Disadvantages of a vaginal birth may depend on the state of your health and your baby’s health.
+The following situations may make a vaginal birth more difficult for you and your baby.
 In these situations, your antenatal care team may recommend a planned caesarean delivery.

-- If your baby is breech (feet or bottom first, instead of head first after 37 weeks pregnancy).
+- If your baby is breech (feet or bottom first instead of head) after 37 weeks pregnancy.

-- If you’re expecting more than one baby, although if they are both coming head-first the risk of a vaginal birth may be lower.
+- If you’re expecting more than one baby.
+Although if they’re both coming head-first the risk of a vaginal birth may be lower.